 Future tax assets have not been recognized in the financial statements as the directors believe it has not yet become probable that they will be recovered and utilized.

 Net Losses

-The net loss for the period reflects the administrative costs of the Company, including share-based compensation expense relating to employee and consultant share options.
+The total comprehensive loss for the year reflects the administrative costs of the Company, including sharebased compensation expense relating to employee and consultant share options and bonus shares.